Manage Execution Environments in Oracle Linux Automation Manager Private Automation Hub

 EOF

 Unlike the sample that uses hub as a ansible_host alias, this INI inventory file uses hub as a group name.
-Groups allow for creating parent/child relationships between the hosts and grouping them into one or many categories to run tasks or assign variables.
+Groups allow for the creation of parent/child relationships between the hosts and grouping them into one or many categories to run tasks or assign variables.

 ansible-vault create vault_passwords.yml

 When running the command, it prompts you to create a vault password.
-The ansible-vault utility uses this password when decrypting the vault's contents when accessing these contents from within a playbook.
+The ansible-vault utility uses this password to decrypt the vault's contents and access these contents from within a playbook.
 The password can be any combination of characters, but remember it, as you cannot recover it.

 Once you enter and confirm the password, the utility opens the vault_passwords.yml file in your default editor.
 For the free lab environment, the editor is vi.
 Type i to enter INSERT mode and paste these sample Private Automation Hub password variables.